almibego/AdventureGame/README.md

 # AdventureGame
-This is a console app checking if the password is weak or strong.
+This is a console app with an adventure following conditional statements.